brandstifter/brandstifter.io/content/posts/metric-steiner-tree/metric-steiner-tree.md

 This gives an undirected graph $G = (V, E)$ with non-negative edge costs.

-Problem: Find a minimal cost tree $T_m$, which contains all terminal vertives, and possibly some of the optional points, such that the cost
+Problem: Find a minimal cost tree $T$, which contains all terminal vertives, and possibly some of the optional points, such that the cost
 $$
 \begin{align}
 	C_d (T_m) := \sum\_{(u,v) \in E} d(u, v) \nonumber